Zapper-fi/studio-docs/docs/tutorial/4-create-token-fetcher.md

 # Create a token fetcher

-## What is a token?

-As mentioned in the previous section, **Tokens** are investment positions that are represented by a token standard like `ERC20`.
-These are transferrable and fungible positions that maybe considered as a _receipt_ for an investment transaction.
-These _receipts_ may be used to represent:

-- Liquidity pool positions in a decentralized exchange like **Uniswap**, **SushiSwap**, or **Curve**
-- Autocompounding "vaults" like in a yield aggregator like **Pickle** or **Yearn**
-- Supply and borrow positions in a lending app like **Aave**
-- Or even more obscure primitives like options in **Opyn** or prize savings accounts in **PoolTogether**

-## What is a token fetcher?

-In the Zapper API, a `TokenFetcher` class dynamically lists a single group of tokens.
-Groups of tokens share common properties, such as APYs for **Pickle** vault tokens, or fees for **Uniswap** pool tokens.
-As such, we declare unique strategy classes for each token group that we want to index in Zapper.

 ## Generate a token fetcher

 Our codegen utilities will automatically generate the boilerplate for a token fetcher.
 Run `pnpm studio create-token-fetcher pickle`.
 When prompted for the group, select `jar`, and when prompted for the network, select `ethereum`.